-Harvard Accused Of 'Racial Balancing': Lawsuit Says Asian Americans Treated Unfairly
+Harvard Accused Of 'Racial Balancing': Lawsuit Says Asian-Americans Treated Unfairly

 The competing accusations are the latest salvos in more than 400 legal filings over the case, which pits Harvard against plaintiffs backed by Edward Blum, a former investment broker who has for decades challenged how institutions and governments incorporate race into their decision-making processes.

 "We allege that Harvard has a hard, fast quota limiting the number of Asians it will admit," Blum told NPR in 2014, when he first sued the school.
-"In addition to that, Harvard has a racial balancing policy that balances the percentages of African-Americans, Hispanics, Whites and Asians."
+"In addition to that, Harvard has a racial balancing policy that balances the percentages of African-Americans, Hispanics, whites and Asians."

 On Friday, the two sides put out a flurry of motions, memoranda and declarations, seeking summary judgments and showing how they intend to argue the case — which goes to trial in mid-October.

-Citing "the undisputed evidence," SFFA said that Harvard "intentionally discriminates against Asian Americans and "engages in racial balancing."
+Citing "the undisputed evidence," the SFFA said that Harvard intentionally discriminates against Asian-Americans and "engages in racial balancing."

 It also said, "Harvard neither gave serious, good faith consideration to nor took advantage of workable race-neutral alternatives."